Track mileage automatically

 How to claim vehicle depreciation

 There are actually two ways you can deduct your vehicle depreciation.
-You can use the standard mileage rate, which includes deprecation as part of the deduction.
+You can use the standard mileage rate, which includes depreciation as part of the deduction.
 Or, you can use the actual expense method in which you calculate the deprecation and include it as part of your actual vehicle expenses.

 Standard Mileage Rate